PrestaShop/prestashop-specs/core/front-office/cart rules calculations.md

 ### Percent from selection of products

-The reduction amount is calculated based on the sum of unit prices, tax included, of the selected products.
+The reduction amount is calculated based on the sum of final prices, tax included, of the selected products.
 Selected products means products that are selected in cart rule and exists in current cart.
-It is like a set of `specific product` s.
+It can be seen as a  group of `specific product` s.
+In other words, if product_X and product_Y exist in cart with n and m quantities respectively, then the reduction amount is based on n and m (n* unit price of product_X and m* unit price of product_X).

 reduction amount = (sum of final prices tax inc of selected products) * percent / 100